particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### PWM (Pulse-width modulation)

-These are differences in pins that support PWM between the Electron and B Series SoM.
+These are differences in pins that support PWM between the Electron and B-Series SoM.

 {{!-- BEGIN do not edit content below, it is automatically generated 598e5ada-284b-4648-b553-1580a0020f38' --}}